Chiltern Open Air Museum COVID-19 Update

 Booking your visit

 To ensure that we can open and operate safely and protect our staff, volunteers and visitors we are limiting the number of visitors on site and operating pre-booked arrival slot times.
 All tickets must be pre-booked via our website.
-(Please note: we have not yet opened online ticket bookings for our 2021 season yet).

 What will be open?